 5. Remove any rails or ladders and protect against rodent damage – remove, rinse, let dry, and store rails and ladders over the winter.
 Be sure to protect your solar cover against mouse damage when storing for the winter.

-6. Winterize your pump and filter – you also want to drain the water out of your sand filter and remove any cartridges from a cartridge filter and clean them, allowing them to dry thoroughly and store for the winter.
+6. Winterize your pump and filter – you also want to drain the water out of your sand filter and remove any cartridges from a cartridge filter and clean them, allowing them to dry thoroughly and store them for the winter.
 Be sure to turn off the gas valve if you have a gas heater, and protect your heater against rodent damage over the winter.
 It is best to move it inside if you can.

 Install your winter safety cover – inspect your winter cover well in advance of the day you need to use it to look for signs of damage like holes, rips or tears.
 Pool safety covers protect children and pets around your closed pool and prevent drowning accidents during the off-season.